Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can save time with your prep work by getting beef stew meat from your butcher counter.
 This is a tougher cut of beef, like the top round London broil, so it goes great with slow cooker meals because the meat has time to get tender.

 MUSHROOMS: You can omit the mushrooms in this slow cooker recipe if your family is not a fan of them, but I like the flavor they add to the beef.
-Beef and mushrooms go very well together.
-You can substitute baby portabella or your favorite variety of mushrooms in this recipe.

 SOUP MIX: If you choose to omit the sliced mushrooms from your beef tips, you can also substitute the dry mushroom onion soup mix packet for a standard onion soup mix packet in this delicious recipe.
-I used the Lipton Recipe Secrets brand in this recipe.

-BROTH: If you use a low-sodium beef broth, you may want to add additional salt to taste to your slow cooker beef tips.
-You can substitute the beef broth with either a beef base or beef bouillon cubes, mixed with hot water according to the package directions to equal 4 cups total liquid.
+You can substitute the beef broth with either a beef base or beef bouillon cubes, mixed with hot water according to the package directions to equal 4 cups of total liquid.

-How to Make This Slow Cooker Beef Tips Recipe
+How To Make This Slow Cooker Beef Tips Recipe

 OUR RECIPE DEVELOPER SAYS

-If you want to make your slow cooker beef tips and gravy in the morning before you start your day, you can set the slow cooker to LOW for 6-7 hours.
 When you are ready to add the cornstarch slurry to thicken up your broth and create a gravy, you will want to remove the lid and turn your slow cooker up to HIGH and allow the broth to thicken.

 PRO TIP:

 If your slow cooker has a ‘sear’ setting on it, you can brown your meat directly in your slow cooker and skip the extra skillet.
 This would make your slow cooker beef tips a true one-pot meal.
-You can skip the step on searing your beef cubes; however, I highly suggest that you do not.

 beef tips being seared on a hot skillet of oil

 STEP TWO: To the insert of your slow cooker, add the diced onions, sliced white mushrooms, and the browned top round beef cubes and their juices from the plate.
-There is a lot of great flavor in the juices from the seared beef.

 PRO TIP: